|

 X 11 PDF to print)

-in the face of injustice is complicity with the opressor.
+of injustice is complicity with the opressor.

 -- Ginetta Sagan | |